 The Church Council is comprised of the Senior Pastor and the following ELECTED

-Officers: Moderator Treasurer
+Officers: Moderator; Treasurer

-Ministry Chairs: CareChristian Education Fellowship
+Ministry Chairs: Care; Christian Education; Fellowship;

-Membership and Outreach Missions
+Membership and Outreach; Missions

-Music and Worship Stewardship & Finance Trustees Representative of WISH
+Music and Worship; Stewardship & Finance; Trustees; Representative of WISH.

-The Senior Pastor does not vote.
+The Senior Pastor has voice but does not vote.
 He/she will provide spiritual leadership and guidance to the Church Council in the development and implementation of the programs, policies, purposes and mission of the Highwater Church and such other responsibilities incorporated in the Call Agreement.

 Church Council, while carrying forward the business and programs of the Church as approved at the Annual Congregational Meeting, shall follow the Budget as approved at that Congregational Meeting.
-Unanticipated expense for Church Maintenance shall be approved at the discretion of a council member majority.
+Unanticipated expense shall be approved at the discretion of a council member majority.

-Church members not holding an elected “Ministry Voting” position shall have the right to enter into the discussion of issues before Church Council.
+Church members shall have the right to enter into the discussion of issues before Church Council but will not have voting privileges.

 Church Council shall adopt a Financial Management Policy, developed in collaboration with the Treasurer and Stewardship & Finance Ministry Chair.
 Such Policy shall be reviewed and updated periodically.